[Feature] Mustard gas and cod: Last chance to halt Nord Stream 2?

 One of the toxic agents that was dumped there was tabun, which attacks the central nervous system.

-Another one was mustard gas, which can alter enzymes and DNA and which becomes more more toxic than it first was over time and contact with water.
+Another one was mustard gas, which can alter enzymes and DNA and which becomes more harmful than it first was over time and contact with water.

-According to geneticists, if just a few molecules of mustard gas enter the organisms of fish, such as cod, which spawn in Bornholm area, or the seals which eat them, they can cause mutations three to four generations later.
+According to geneticists, if just a few molecules of mustard gas enter the organisms of fish, such as cod, which spawn in the Bornholm area, or the seals which eat them, they can cause mutations three to four generations later.

-Nord Stream 2 could have chosen alternative routes.
+Nord Stream 2 had proposed three potential routes.

-But the one it wanted, a 147km path connecting other sections of the pipe in Swedish and German waters, is the shortest and cheapest.
+But the one that got the go-ahead, a 147km path connecting other sections of the pipe in Swedish and German waters, is the shortest and cheapest.

 Several organisations in the region, such as the Finnish Association of Professional Fishermen and Polish NGOs, voiced concern during a Danish consultation process.